Gopal-Khadka/DevGram/PROCEDURES.md

 ## Building Authentication Form

 Simple form like `Instagram` is made with two login providers: `Google` and `GitHub` .
 This way, users can login through their github and google profiles.
 Actual authentication feature will be implemented through `Firebase` authentication.

+## Building SideBar Logo Section

+First we will build sidebar logo item.
+The logo item will differ based on the screen size of the viewer.
+If the device is medium or above, textual logo will be used and for base devices, Icon logo will be used.